philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 I _do_ know that you can stop reading this guide if you're sure you *don't* have this hunger.
 There are easier, less risky ways to optimize your business to make more money and serve your clients better.

 But if you do have this hunger, or if doing SSR is part of your job, or if you're merely curious, then read on.
-I won't waste your time with anything other than the essential concepts and details you need to understand and execute small-scale research.
+I won't waste your time with anything other than the essential concepts, details, and examples you need to understand and execute small-scale research.

 </div>